kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

     or `SkipNodeUnprepare: true`, but the upgraded kubelet has the gate
     disabled:
-    - Pods requesting `SkipNodePrepare: true` or `SkipNodeUnprepare: true` will fail pod admission with a clear `DRAOptionalNodePreparationDisabled` error.
+    - Pods requesting `SkipNodePrepare: true` or `SkipNodeUnprepare: true` will fail `PrepareResources` with a clear `DRAOptionalNodePreparationDisabled` error.
-    - For already running pods (in case the feature gate was disabled after admission), the kubelet will honor `SkipNodeUnprepare: true` and skip the unprepare call during teardown, allowing the pod to terminate cleanly.
+    - For already running pods (in case the feature gate was disabled after successful `PrepareResources`), the kubelet will honor `SkipNodeUnprepare: true` and skip the unprepare call during `UnprepareResources`, allowing the pod to terminate cleanly.

 - **Scheduler Feature Gate Disabled / SkipNodePrepare or SkipNodeUnprepare set to true**:
   - If the `DRAOptionalNodePreparation` feature gate is disabled in the